 Excellence in Corporate Social Responsibility (CSR) is a major issue for Arkema and its stakeholders.
 Combined with financial performance, it allows us to define the Group’s sustainability model.

 With increasing pressures on resources and energy, a growing population, climate change, and the environmental crisis, we face many challenges on a planetary scale in the next decade.

 With this in mind, we are moving well beyond regulatory requirements and have set our own voluntary targets.
-This is the purpose of our CSR policy, through three main commitments – to offer sustainable solutions driven by innovation, to be a responsible manufacturer and to cultivate open dialogue and close relations with our stakeholders.
+This is the purpose of our CSR policy, which we deploy throughout our value chain through three major commitments:

 What concrete actions is the Group taking to define and implement its CSR policy?